 Birthday wishes?
 So delicious!
 Instead of using normal birthday candles for Humphrey’s second birthday, I decided to make edible birthday candle dog treats instead.
 Safer and tastier!
 I usually use unlit candles for looks and remove before serving, although Oli had his photo taken with lit candles on his birthday.
 Such a good boy!
 Humphrey isn’t yet a patient poser, so I decided to forgo candles and make treats instead.

 Tasty Candle Dog Treats

 You can apply this technique to any suitable dog treat dough and any combination of colours.
 It works for human cookie dough, too!
 I have to confess, after making these twists, I plotting Christmas treats.
 Then I learned that dogs don’t see red and green like we do, so that was off my treat to-do list.
-Contrary to what many people believe, dogs are not colour blind.
-They just see colours (and more) quite differently than people.
+Contrary to what many people believe, dogs can see colours.
+They just see colour (and more) quite differently than most people.
 Check out our post on dog vision vs. human vision for details and side-by-side photo examples.
 They don’t really care about colourful or pretty treats, though.
 They only care about the doggone delicious scents and flavours.
 But we humans can have a little fun!

 How to Make Edible Birthday Candle Dog Treats